Oldranda1414/nix-config/README.md

 To setup my configuration on a new NixOS installation:

-ensure you have git installed (can install it with nix)
+ensure you have git installed (can install it temporarilly with nix-shell)

-`nix-env -i git` THIS DOES NOT WORK TEMPORARILLY; PROBABLY SHOULD USE nix-shell INSTEAD
+`nix-shell -p git`

 clone the repo in your home directory